Deer

 From Ukraine and the northern flanks of the Caucasus, eastwards through the taiga zone to the Pacific Ocean, and also in Tibet, Korea, and Manchuria, this species is replaced by the Siberian roe deer (C. pygargus).
 Formerly, these deer were regarded as a single species, but today most authorities recognize them as separate species.
 The Siberian roe deer is larger, with longer, more branched antlers than the European roe deer.

-In Roman Latin, the term capra, or caprea, usually indicates a billy goat, but with the diminutive suffix –olus added, it means ‘small deer’.
-The name pygargus stems from the Greek pygargos, from pyge (‘rump’) and argos (‘white’), alluding to the deer flashing the white hair on the rump when alarmed.
+In Roman Latin, the term capra usually indicated a she-goat, but with the diminutive suffix olus added, it meant ‘a small deer’.
+The name pygargus stems from Ancient Greek pygargos, from pyge (‘rump’) and argos (‘white’), alluding to the deer flashing the white hair on the rump when alarmed.

-Roe buck and doe in the reddish summer coat, Møn, Denmark.
+Roe buck, doe, and fawn in the reddish summer coat, Møn, Denmark.
 (Photos copyright © by Kaj Halberg)

 Roe buck in the reddish summer coat, crossing a pond, Nature Reserve Vorsø, Horsens Fjord, Denmark.
 (Photo copyright © by Kaj Halberg)